 - Campus Life

-Visiting Professor of Visual Arts Affiliation: NYU Abu Dhabi
+Associate Professor Heritage Studies Affiliation: NYU Abu Dhabi

 Education: MA University of Amsterdam; PhD University of Amsterdam